AnaRonchel/TFM/README.md

 **chipseeker.R** annotates the peaks to obtain the percentages of peaks associated with each genomic feature (promoter, 3' UTR, distal intergenic, etc).

+## CTCF motif analysis

+This directory contains the scripts used to do the motif analysis explained in the section 4.2.1 of the master thesis.
+The Data directoy must contain lost and retained peaks bed files (obtained with the DiffBind_lost_vs_retained.R script) and the CTCF.motif matrix file from Homer.

+Scripts in this directory:

+**Motif_analysis.sh** uses the findMotifsGenome.pl homer program to generate several reports, among which is the knownResults.html file, from which we get the percentage of peaks with CTCF motif.
+It also annotates the peaks with the motif score.

+**Motif_percentage_and_score_representation.R** generates the plots of the percentages of peaks with CTCF motifs inside and of the CTCF motif score distribution.

 ![](Scheme1.png)